 Historically, Vergas was home to a variety of industries and small business owners, ranging anywhere from blacksmithing to meat markets to hotels and lumbering.
-Today, the three largest employment drivers include

-- 1. construction,

-- 2. retail trade, and

-- 3. arts, entertainment and recreation.

-Vergas is the home of the world's largest Loon, a destination for visitors locally and statewide, and speaks to the importance of the creative economy for the community.
+Today, the three largest employment drivers include construction, retail trade, and arts, entertainment, and recreation.
+Vergas is the home of the world's largest Loon, a destination for visitors locally and across the state, and speaks to the importance of the creative economy for the community.